If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How To Get Urine Smells Out of Concrete Floors

-With TSP or Vinegar
+Method 1: TSP or Vinegar

 Caution

-With an Enzymatic Cleaner
+Method 2: Enzymatic Cleaner

-With an Ionic Cleaner
+Method 3: Ionic Cleaner

 Tips for Getting Rid of Tough Smells

-How to Prevent Smells on Concrete Surfaces
+How To Prevent Smells on Concrete Surfaces

 FAQs